 Users who require the highest degree of accuracy should do the following:

-Use SSR-based IV Swinger 2 hardware The SSR-based hardware supports a more accurate method of calibrating the current measurements.
-This method may be performed using a bench DC power supply.
-EMR-based IV Swinger 2 hardware cannot use this method.

 Power the hardware using a DC power supply Normally the Arduino is powered from the USB port.
 This bypasses the Arduino’s voltage regulator, so it is only as accurate and stable as the laptop provides.
 When the Arduino is powered via its barrel jack or Vin pin (7 – 12 volts), it regulates that to a very accurate +5V and the USB power is not used.
 The IV Swinger 2 ammeter/voltmeter circuitry uses the power from the Arduino and can be more accurate with the regulated +5V.
 NOTE: An improvement in the Vref (+5V) calibration (see section 4.3.5.1 below) introduced in software release v2.6.0 has substantially narrowed the gap between powering the Arduino via USB and powering it using a DC power supply.
 The software now essentially measures Vref on every IV curve, which mostly solves the issue of USB voltage variability.
 The advantage of using a separate DC supply is minimal, and it is certainly much less convenient.

 Use the advanced voltage and advanced current calibration options The advanced calibration uses two points instead of just one for each calibration.
 This results in better accuracy across the whole range.
-For SSR-based hardware, the advanced current calibration can be performed with a bench DC power supply, which not only is more convenient but also much more controllable.
+The advanced current calibration can be performed with a bench DC power supply, which not only is more convenient but also much more controllable.
+As of v2.8.0, current calibration of EMR-based IV Swinger 2 hardware may be performed with a bench DC power supply (previously this only worked for the SSR/FET design.)

 Accuracy of better than ± 0.5% across most of the range (i.e. excluding very low voltages and currents) can be achieved when all of the above guidelines are followed.

-The calibration menu looks like this:
+The Calibrate menu looks like this: